TLCTC Framework Glossary

 - Protect (NIST CSF Function)

-- Within the TLCTC Control Framework, tasks and controls aimed at implementing safeguards to prevent the successful exploitation related to a specific Threat Cluster.
+- Within the TLCTC Control Framework used as Control Objective Category for tasks and controls aimed at implementing safeguards to prevent the successful exploitation related to a specific Threat Cluster.

 R